 If you’re interested in working with oat flour but can’t find it in a standard grocery store, you can create your own oat flour by chopping oats into a find powder.

 This is a cost effective replacement attempt, as 1 cup + 1/4 cup of rolled oats makes 1 cup of oat flour.

 When considering substitutes for oat flour, remember that oat flour is sweeter than wheat flour, and adjust sugar additions accordingly.

 Substitute For Rice Flour

 Another gluten free flour option is rice flour.
-If you're looking for more flavor and a chewier substitute for white rice flour, you can use brown rice flour.
-Per Lynn with Lynn's Kitchen Adventures brown rice may be a bit nuttier and will absorb more water.
+If you’re looking for more flavor and a chewier substitute for white rice flour, you can use brown rice flour.
+Brown rice may be a bit nuttier and will absorb more water.

 When seeking out the best brands of rice flour, consider the risk of grit and any worries about gummy texture.
 Grinding rice can take a bit, and the dried grains may show up in the grind in a variety of sizes.

 If grit is a problem, re-process your rice flour in the flood process or blender to break down the larger size particles.